How to Mentally and Physically Train for a Thru-Hike

 Become Self Reliant With Your Gear

 Once you are out there, you will need to be 100% self-reliant.
 If some of your gear breaks, you’ll need to figure out how to fix it.
 You should test all of your gear and practice with it, so you feel comfortable using it before you go on your thru-hike.
-Make sure you know how to repair, maintain, clean and store your gear while on the trail as well (including how to maintain your tent).
+Make sure you know how to repair, maintain, clean and store your gear while on the trail as well.
 Being self-reliant also means you should know how to read a topo map.

 If you need support with finding the right gear for your thru-hike check out these gear lists:

-And we have gear guides to help you with all the major purchases:
+And I have gear guides to help you with all the major purchases:

 If you're planning on thru hiking, learn how to train for a thru hike mentally and physically with these tips from PCT and JMT thru hikers.